P-p-H-d/mlib/README.md

 ##### BOUNDED\_STRING\_DEF(name, size)

-aka char[N+1]
+aka char[size+1]
 TODO: Document the API.

 ### M-CORE

-This header is the internal core of M\*LIB, providing a lot of functionality by extending a lot the preprocessing capability.
+This header is the internal core of M\*LIB, providing a lot of functionality by extending the preprocessing capability.
 Working with these macros is not easy and the developer needs to know how the macro preprocessing works.
 It also adds the needed macro for handling the oplist.
 As a consequence, it is needed by all other header files.

-Some macros are using recursion to work.
+A few macros are using recursion to work.
 This is not an easy feat to do as it needs some tricks to work (see reference).
 This still work well with only one major limitation: it can not be chained.